-|Source: The Dish-|
+|Source: The Dish|

 Whatever Andrew Sullivan is calling himself these days, I still consider him to be a Conservative.
 Conservative Libertarian even if that makes you feel better.
-Because similar to Barry Goldwater it is not that conservatism has changed, but similar to liberalism it is the people who call themselves Conservatives or Liberals that has changed.
+Because similar to Barry Goldwater it is not that conservatism has changed, but similar to liberalism it is the people who call themselves Conservatives or Liberals that have changed.
 Using the old labels and throwing out the classical ideology and putting in something that is more comfortable with their ideological perspective.

 Today's Conservative is someone who's supposed to believe that the Federal Government should decide who can and can't marry.

 That deficits and debt doesn't matter except when there is a Democratic administration.

 That America can afford to and must police the world.

 That expanding government into the economy is a good thing if it is done with private market principles.

 The Second Amendment is not only absolute, but the only absolute Constitutional Amendment that we have.
 Meaning it isn't subjected to any form of regulation.

 That there's so such thing as waste in the Defense Department.
 Even though it is a government agency run by bureaucrats.
 And no limits to what America can spend on defense.